-Planting is always the most enjoyable part of landscape work, so it's divine justice that it's the final step and not the first one.
-While the amount of site preparation you'll need to do depends on the landscape bed in question, many require time-intensive and labor-intensive work — like weed removal, soil testing, grading, cultivating the soil and adding soil amendments — before the first seeds or plants get installed.
+Planting is often the most enjoyable part of landscape work, so it's divine justice that it's the final step and not the first one.
+While the amount of site preparation you'll need to do depends on the landscape bed in question, many require time-intensive and labor-intensive work — like weed removal, soil testing, grading, cultivating the soil and adding soil amendments — before the first seeds are sown or plants are installed.
 The quickest way to get to planting is to walk through the landscape preparation step by step.

 Before you begin the process of preparing a landscape bed for planting, take a long, hard look.
 You'll want to ascertain what kind of work you have in front of you.